PRX/proxy.prx.org/README.md

 # PRX.org Proxy Server

 Top-level proxy server for www.prx.org.
 Any requests coming to the www.prx.org domain will pass through this proxy, and either be:

 - Redirected to another site (Exchange, Beta, Listen)
 - Proxied in-place to another site (Corporate)

+Also handles traffic for `www.pri.org`.
+Different rule sets are used for each domain.

 ## Routing

 Incoming requests are routed on a combination of:

+1. Domain
+1. `x-prx-domain` header
 1. Path
 2. Logged in/out of PRX single sign on
 3. Is a web-crawler / bot